Sports Coach Logo Sports Coach Training Principles Fitness Components

 Being a motivator

 Think of this attribute as a cross between a friend and a drill sergeant.
 You need to know when to be strict and when to mentor your client.
-Challenging and pushing your client to do better is a big part of the job.
+Challenging and pushing your client to improve is a big part of the job.
 Yet you need not be a tyrant.
 Prominent fitness trainers agree that being a positive role model and enabling your client to lose weight, be more active and adopt a positive lifestyle is the mantra to being a successful personal trainer.

 Being empathetic

 This attribute is of prime importance because it is your job as a trainer to identify your client's pain points and help them work through them.
-You need to understand your client's body type and lifestyle, embrace it and help them make changes that will positively impact their lives.
+You need to understand your client's body type and lifestyle, embrace it, and help them make changes that will positively impact their lives.

 Certification